scikit-learn-contrib/hiclass/README.md

 A step-by-step walk-through is available on our interactive notebook hosted on [Google Colab](https://colab.research.google.com/drive/1Idzht9dNoB85pjc9gOL24t9ksrXZEA-9?usp=sharing).

-This will guide you through the process of installing conda, hiclass, training and predicting in a small dataset.
+This will guide you through the process of installing hiclass with conda, training and predicting a small dataset.

 ## API Documentation